uhh-lt/poincare/README.md

 # Melting Pot

-Using sense representations to improve detection of compositional nominal compounds
+*Melting pot* is a compound which is compositional and non-compositional at the same time depending on the contxt.
+In this project we explore use of sense representations to improve detection of compositional nominal compounds, like this one.

 ## Results